On Learning Latent Models with Multi-Instance Weak Supervision

 \begin{restatable}[Error bound under multi-unambiguity with multiple classifiers]{theorem}{rademacherpllmulticls} Suppose $\sigma$ is multi-unambiguous and each $f_i$ is {zero-one risk $R$-bounded}, for $R \in (0,1)$.
 Then, for any integer $k \ge 1$ and any $\delta \in (0,1)$, with probability at least $1-\delta$, we have:

 \end{restatable}

-\section{Learning under an Unknown Transition}
+\section{Learning Under an Unknown Transition}

 We now explore another direction by dropping the assumption that $\sigma$ is known.
-Instead, we assume the learner has access to a \emph{transition space} $\+G$ that contains mappings of the form $\+Y^M \rightarrow \+S$ including the transition $\sigma$ that generates the samples.
-Notice that learning now becomes particularly challenging, since $\+G$ can be expressive enough to lead to correct predictions for $s$ from wrong classifications.
+Instead, we assume the learner has access to a \emph{transition space} $\+G$ that contains mappings of the form $\+Y^M \rightarrow \+S$ including the ``true'' transition $\sigma$.
+Notice that learning now becomes particularly challenging, since $\+G$ can be expressive enough to lead to correct predictions for $s$ from many wrong classifications.